On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Controlled Equations of Motion

-\eqref{eq_ddtheta_exp} shows that the control $\ddot \btheta$ may be expressed as a function $\bpi$ of $\bx$, $\blam$, and $\mu$; to be consistent with the notation of Subsection~\ref{ssec_pmp}, $\bpi$ will also depend on $t$ even though in this particular example it does not.
+\eqref{eq_ddtheta_exp} shows that the control $\ddot \btheta$ may be expressed as a function $\bpi$ of $\bx$, $\blam$, and $\mu$; for generality, $\bpi$ will also depend on $t$ even though in this particular example it does not.
 The regular Hamiltonian is

-As explained in Subsection~\ref{ssec_pmp}, one way to solve the optimal control problem \eqref{dyn_opt_problem_disk} for the rolling disk is to solve the ODE TPBVP:
+\paragraph{Controlled equations of motion.} As explained in \cite{caillau2012differential,RBOCnumerics}, one way to solve the optimal control problem \eqref{dyn_opt_problem_disk} for the rolling disk is to solve the ODE TPBVP: